spokestack/spokestack-python/README.md

 ### Text To Speech (TTS)

-Text To Speech, as the name implies, converts a text into spoken audio.
+Text To Speech, as the name implies, converts text into spoken audio.
 This the method for giving your application a voice.
-We have a default voice included when you sign up for a Spokestack account.
-However, you can contact us to set up a truly custom voice.
+We provide one TTS voice for free when you sign up for a Spokestack account, but you can contact us to train a truly custom voice.
 The TTS API keys are the same as `SpeechRecognizer`.
 The basic TTS initialization is the following:

 ```python
 from spokestack.tts.manager import TextToSpeechManager